Washington City, New Cinalia

 “We’ve got nothing.
 She shouldn’t be alive.
 There’s no trail to find.
 We don’t know why she would be at the Coldstone facility, it was one of the first places evacuated and there shouldn’t be any leftover data at that site,” Dr. Plum’s slow, depressed drawl highlights how she feels on the matter.
 “All evacuated facilities were ordered to enact Operation Blackout.”
 She pauses a moment to swallow.
 “There’s nothing there.
 Our sources say there is nothing but scavengers out there and those creatures.
 It’s a dead end.”
 She finishes the report with a shake of her head.
 She runs a hand over the top of her head to settle a few unruly strands of hair.
 Debrief complete, she wastes no time reaching for her glass and gulping down the last of the clear liquid within.

 Finally, the woman in the turtleneck joins the discussion.
 She leans back in her chair and steeples her hands against her chin while looking down at her lap.
 “Where has she been hiding?
 Was there a traitor in the River City branch?
 Who has she had contact with?
 How did she survive the bombing without hiding inside the underground shelter?
 What is her physical condition?
-Has she had any mutations that were exhibited by—” She pulls up a small, black leather notepad from her lap and reads the words on the pad verbatim, “—the subjects of the gene therapy Project 5S.Q held by Muller-Brady?”
+Does she have any of the mutations that were exhibited by—” She pulls up a small, black leather notepad from her lap and reads the words on the pad verbatim, “—the subjects of the gene therapy Project 5S.Q held by Muller-Brady?”

 “Ms. Royal.
 We’ve—” Dr. Lee begins.